insqu/sc/UPDATE.md

 The best way to do this is to simply search for a _goerli faucet_ using a web browser, and provide the faucet with one of the account numbers in the list you returned when you ran `accounts = await ethers.provider.listAccounts()`\
 It is simplest to use the first account number returned, so we will do that.
 Once you have received some test network eth, you should be able to run `(await ethers.provider.getBalance(accounts[0])).toString()` and see a positive number!

+NOTE!
+THings we need to do:
+We need to install the openzepplin stuff, which may also mean we have to make sure we link to openzepplin properly, i.e. get rid of @4.8.2 in the preamble for the imports.
+We have to npx install openzepplin.

+Also, we have set the gas price to be quite low, as otheriwse it won't appear.

+We also need to import our token code from the contract address.

+We also need to create a deploy file, and don't forget we have to call it from the name of the contract itself.

 ## Deploying our contract on the Goerli network
 Now we are ready to deploy our contract on the Goerli test network.
 We can run:
 ```